 By focusing on the four points of STAR, you can also avoid rambling, going off on a tangent, or diving into too much detail and losing the point you wanted to make.

-Communication is a critical skill (one of the most in-demand skills for 2023, in fact)—not just for UX roles, but for pretty much any job you apply for.
+Communication is a critical skill (one of the top 10 skills to put on your resume, in fact)—not just for UX roles, but for pretty much any job you apply for.
 Interviewers will be looking out for your ability to communicate effectively and concisely—and the STAR method will help you do just that.

 What kind of interview questions is the STAR framework used for?